Andrea Munro, Ph.D.

 Biography

-Dr. Munro developed a new course CHEM 103: Food Chemistry, a lab-based chemistry course designed to introduce students to the scientific method and quantitative analysis.
+Dr. Munro developed a course CHEM 103: Food Chemistry, a lab-based chemistry course designed to introduce students to the scientific method and quantitative analysis.
 The course was designed for students who are not majoring in the sciences.

 Social Media